DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-4-induction-tutor-materials.md

 - 7l Responding consistently to pupil behaviour

-2. Think-pair-share activity.
+#### Think-pair-share activity

 Give ECTs the following scenario.

 You have given pupils the task of completing a question in their exercise books.
 The majority of the class are on task, and you’re walking around checking their work and giving feedback.
 2 pupils are not on task, instead they’re having a whispered conversation.

-3. Ask, what steps would you take to deal with this behaviour?
+Ask, what steps would you take to deal with this behaviour?

 Answers might include a non-verbal reminder, a positive group reminder or an anonymous individual reminder.

-4. Ask, when should you escalate your behaviour intervention?
+Ask, when should you escalate your behaviour intervention?

 Answers might include when: